Updated: March 11, 2022, 11:26 AM

 - Before you share someone else’s content on your social networks, verify that it’s from a trusted source and that it’s not “click-bait”.

 - Don’t create click-bait headlines or social posts.
 Click-bait is when you write a catchy, enticing headline that has nothing to do with what the article or page is about.
 Don’t make promises you can’t keep.
-You don’t want to be labeled fake news or a crook.
+You don’t want to be labeled fake news or a scam artist.
 Moreover, that increases your bounce rate and hurts your SEO.

 - Watch which hashtags you use.
 Always check to see WHY something is trending before you try to spin your marketing message around it.